DTW-DanWard/OctopusDeployUtilities/readme.md

 # Octopus Deploy Utilities

 Utilities to help you export, search, measure, see changes over time and unit test your Octopus Deploy configuration.
 All your configuration data in local JSON files.
-Test your deployments *before* production!
+Test your deployment configuration *before* deploying to production!

 ## Why Export Your Data?

-Octopus Deploy is a great product but it has a one limitation: it hides your configuration behind many screens.
-This makes it time-consuming to manually search your configuration, review it for quality and consistency, fix problems, etc.  And this manual searching does not scale once you have many projects.
-How many clicks are required to check your IIS conditional bindings in just *one* project - and what if you have 20 IIS projects to check?
-What if you have 80 projects and you want to make sure all your project-level database password variables are stored encrypted (Sensitive)?
-Double-checking your settings can take hours; it's something you really should be doing every so often but all those Octopus Deploy admin screens will slow you down.
+Octopus Deploy is a great product but it has a one limitation: it hides your configuration information behind many screens in a web application where you can't directly access the data.
+This makes it time-consuming to manually search your configuration, review it for quality and consistency, get reporting details, fix problems, etc.  And this does not scale:
+* How many clicks are required to check your IIS conditional bindings in just *one* project - and what if you have 20 IIS projects to check?
+* You have 80 projects and you want to confirm every project-level password variable is stored encrypted (Sensitive)?
+* You just want to get a report of every Team and who is in it.

+Checking your settings can take hours; it's something you really should be doing every so often but all those Octopus Deploy admin screens will slow you down.

 Fortunately Octopus Deploy provides a great REST API that can be used for exporting your configuration data.
 And once you can export the data, you can do all sorts of awesome stuff:
 * *Easily* search across your entire configuration.